 I was dumbstruck.
 Nobody had said anything about a neem tree.I had not even been thinking about neem trees when I drove in.
 So for this young man to ask me out of the blue about a neem tree, when I had clearly and specifically asked for a yellow poui seemed nothing short of a message from beyond.
 It took me less than a minute to grasp that I was very clearly being directed to acquire a neem tree…So I replied to the young man “Actually I wanted a yellow poui, but I think I will take both a neem and a poui tree, if that’s okay”

-So on March 25, 2007, my daughter and I each planted a poui and neem tree respectively in the backyard.
-The poui went on the flat section, where we thought there was better soil, and the neem went a little closer to our deck, onto a rocky slope that we had dumped topsoil on to build in a somewhat futile attempt to level it.
+So on that day in March 2007 that marked my younger daughter’s fifth birthday, she and I each planted a neem and a poui tree respectively in the backyard.
+The poui went on the flat section, where we thought there was better soil, and the neem went a little closer to our deck, onto a rocky slope that we had dumped topsoil on top of in a somewhat futile attempt to level it.
 Both trees are alive and thriving today, but the neem tree is way bigger, lusher, and more involved in our daily lives than the poui.
 When you enter the house and look through to the glass doors that open to the deck, that neem tree is the first thing you see, in its dark green splendour.

 One of my favourite things to do is to sit on on my open deck, with a cup of tea, and my thoughts, or my two daughters.
 Occasionally we manage to cajole my husband into joining us for tea on the deck.
 The tree makes the deck a comfortable place to do this in the mornings and evenings by providing coolness and shade.
 I did not know before that birds eat the neem seeds.I learned that its small white unassuming flowers (not quite the vivid sunny yellow of the poui) have a sweet scent, and produce nectar that attracts humming birds which also built nests in the tree.
 The tree is also home and hunting ground to a variety of lizards, which have very effectively demonstrated their remarkable acrobatic skills by leaping from fence to branch and back, always landing accurately on target.
 Most recently, my daughters and I watched a mama bird teaching 2 baby birds to fly.